-Many diseases and injuries can cause blistering, but three autoimmune diseases Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more are among the most serious:
+Many diseases and injuries can cause blistering, but 3 autoimmune diseases Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more are among the most serious:

 In an autoimmune disorder, the body’s immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more , which normally protects the body against foreign invaders, mistakenly attacks the body’s own tissues—in this case, the skin.
 Other autoimmune blistering disorders include

 Other blistering disorders include staphylococcal scalded skin syndrome Staphylococcal Scalded Skin Syndrome Staphylococcal scalded skin syndrome is a complication of a staphylococcal skin infection in which the skin blisters and peels off as though burned.
-In addition to the blistered, peeling skin... read more , toxic epidermal necrolysis Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) Stevens-Johnson syndrome and toxic epidermal necrolysis are two forms of the same life-threatening skin disease that cause rash, skin peeling, and sores on the mucous membranes.
-(See also Introduction... read more , severe cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
+In addition to the blistered, peeling skin... read more , toxic epidermal necrolysis Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) Stevens-Johnson syndrome and toxic epidermal necrolysis are two forms of the same life-threatening skin disorder that cause rash, skin peeling, and sores on the mucous membranes.
+(See also Overview... read more , severe cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
 This infection is most often caused by streptococci or staphylococci.
 Redness, pain, and... read more , and certain drug rashes Drug Rashes Drug rashes are a side effect of a drug that manifests as a skin reaction.
-Drug rashes usually are caused by an allergic reaction to a drug.
-Typical symptoms include redness, bumps, blisters... read more .
+Drug rashes usually are caused by an allergic reaction to a drug, but some drug rashes are not allergic.
+Typical symptoms... read more .